 Number Component Identification Component Note 1 Protective Cover Keep down and in place during welding activities and in storage.
 2 Door and Latch Keep door closed while in use.
-Only open for wire replacement and starting 3 Negative Terminal (-) (DINSE 25 Type, 3/8" approximate dia.)
-For MIG (GMAW): This is the location of the work clamp For Gasless (self-shielded) Flux-Cored (FCAW): This is the location of the wire feeder lead.
+Only open for wire replacement and starting.
+3 Negative Terminal (-) (DINSE 25 Type, 3/8" approximate dia.)
+For MIG (GMAW) and Stick (SMAW): This is the location of the work clamp For Gasless (self-shielded) Flux-Cored (FCAW): This is the location of the wire feeder lead.
 4 Wire Feeder Lead (DINSE 25 Type, 3/8" approximate dia.)
 This cable and DINSE connector is used to select the polarity of the wire feeder.
 This connects internally to the wire feeder to supply power to the torch.
 The unit will not weld without connecting this to either the Positive (+) Terminal or Negative (-) Terminal and connecting the work clamp to the remaining opposing Terminal.
+When Stick welding, this lead will be disconnected.
+It can be tucked up into the feeder when not in use.
 5 2 Pin Control Connector This connector is the control connector for the Spool Gun.
 It supplies operating voltage to the drive motor on the gun.
 6 Positive Terminal (+) (DINSE 25 Type, 3/8" approximate dia.)
 For MIG (GMAW): This is the location of the wire feeder lead.
+For Stick (SMAW): This is the location of the electrode holder lead.
 For Gasless (self-shielded) Flux-Cored (FCAW): This is the location of the work clamp.
 7 Handle